 About making things

 Business and operations

 Designing with big and little data

-Martin Charlier is an independent design consultant based in London and a cofounder of Rain Cloud, a project exploring new interaction models for connected products.
-Martin is a strategic designer with experience across new media art, industrial design, interaction design, and service design.
+Martin Charlier is a strategic designer and is currently product manager at fashion technology startup Unmade.
+Previously, Martin worked at innovation firm Frog Design, cutting-edge art collective Random International, and digital service design consultancy Fjord and was cofounder of Rain Cloud, a project exploring new interaction models for connected products.
+Martin’s experience goes across new media art, industrial design, interaction design, and service design.
 His speculative design work has been awarded by the Royal Society of Arts, and he is a fellow of the organization.
-He has previously worked at innovation firm Frog Design, cutting-edge art collective Random International, and digital service design consultancy Fjord.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?